taddison/personal-site/content/blog/2021/08/interesting-links---august-2021/index.md

 ### DOM Events

-[DOM Events](https://domevents.dev/) is a fantastic visual exposition of the browser's DOM event system that really needs to be seen to appreciated (click the _Dispatch_ button!).
-I can't think of a better way to teach/understand the model - great UI which is both simple, informative, yet feature-packed.
+[DOM Events](https://domevents.dev/) is a fantastic visual exposition of the browser's DOM event system that really needs to be seen to be appreciated (click the _Dispatch_ button!).
+I can't think of a better way to teach/understand the model - a great UI that is both simple, informative, and yet feature-packed.

 ### React from scratch